Ngz91/dotfiles/README.md

 options snd-intel8x0 ac97_clock=48000
 ```

-You might also wanna intall Alsamixer to control your audio devices and settings.
+You might also wanna install Alsamixer to control your audio devices and settings.
 ```
 sudo pacman -S alsamixer
 ```